Columbia Pedestrian Accident Attorney

 - Poor Visibility: Pedestrian accidents are more likely to happen in low visibility conditions.
 Some examples include nighttime and bad weather.
 Indeed, poor visibility contributes to a large number of pedestrian accidents.

-- Pedestrian Error: While less common, some accidents result from pedestrian error, such as jaywalking, ignoring traffic signals, or walking into the path of oncoming vehicles.
+- Pedestrian Error: While less common, some accidents happen from pedestrian error, such as jaywalking, ignoring traffic signals, or walking into the path of oncoming vehicles.
 Pedestrians should exercise caution.
 A negligent pedestrian could bear partial (or even full) responsibility for their accident in Columbia.

 South Carolina is an at-fault pedestrian accident state.
 The driver or other party who is legally responsible for the crash can be held liable for the resulting damages.
 As South Carolina is a modified comparative negligence jurisdiction, liability is distributed in proportion to fault.